tartansandal/tartansandal.github.io/_drafts/github-pages-on-fedora.md

 "project" site types.

 I was planning on building a site to host a professional blog, ostensibly for gratuitous self-promotion.
-This is not going to be tied to any particular project or organisation, so the "user" site type is definitely what I want.
+This was not going to be tied to any particular project or organisation, so the "user" site type is definitely what I wanted.

 The next step was to set up a "publishing source".
 For my "user" site I simply needed to